dleehr/dplace-vagrant/README.md

 Port 8000 on the virtual machine is forwarded to port 8010 locally, so visiting [http://127.0.0.1:8010](http://127.0.0.1:8010) should bring up the application.

-Finally, The `dplace_src` directory on your host machine is synchronized with the virtual machine, so you can use any text editor on your host machine to edit the code.
+Finally vagrant creates a `dplace_src` directory on your host machine.
+This directory is synchronized with the D-PLACE code on the virtual machine, so you can use any text editor on your host machine to edit the code.